dreamographer/TaskManagement-System/README.md

     ```bash
     git clone <repository-url>
-    cd project-root
+    cd taskmanagement-system
     ```

 2.  **Install Dependencies**:

-    Navigate to the root directory of the project and install the dependencies:
+    Navigate to the backend root directory of the project and install the dependencies:

     ```bash
+    cd ./backend/task-managemet-app/
     npm install
     ```

-3.  **Start Services with Docker Compose**:

-    Use Docker Compose to start all the services:

-    ```bash
-    docker-compose up -d
-    ```

 4.  **Environment Variables**:

-        Ensure that the environment variables are correctly set in a `.env` file.
+        Ensure that the environment variables are correctly set in a `.env` file, in the location .env.example is located.
 Here is an example of the required environment variables:

         ```plaintext
         MONGODB_URI=mongodb://root:password123@mongodb-primary:27017/